herkulano/illustrator-scripts-for-mobile/Mobile > General/README.md

-# Save Layers or Artboards to PNGs with different densities
+# Save Layers or Artboards to PNGs and Scale

 This is and Adobe Illustrator Script that exports PNGs from layers or artboards for different densities (iOS Retina Display, Android Devices, etc).